minaorangina/good/README.md

 2. **request** listens for `request.log()` events.
 Corresponds to *request* in Hapi...
 3. **response** corresponds to:
     + *tail* in Hapi, which occurs once a request process has ended??
-    + *response* in Hapi, which occurs when a response it sent back to the client
+    + *response* in Hapi, which occurs when a response is sent back to the client
 4. **error** listens for errors.
 Corresponds to *request-error* in Hapi...
 5. **wreck** ... ???